 Some journalists were stating that Verizon 4G LTE is not deployed in cars because it doesn’t use SIMs.
 Verizon when its primary network was a CDMA network, only a few years back did not use SIMs.
 Verizon Wireless does use SIMs, now, which I found out when I talked to Verizon’s Ken Muche during a Verizon Wireless event.

 So what’s slowing the Verizon 4G LTE race for automobiles?
 It’s the way Verizon chose to change its standards and protocols.
-Vehicles shouverizon4GLTEcoverageld use the GSMA 3GPP international standard.
+Vehicles should use the GSMA 3GPP international standard.

 “AT&T, when it built its various networks, allows for the hand off (fall back) from 4G LTE data to 3G data in areas where there is no LTE coverage because it uses the 3GPP global standard.